-Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

-Day time telephone number: Evening telephone number:
+Day time telephone number:

+Evening telephone number:
-Please give details of your complaint, including whether you have spoken to

-anybody at the school about it.
+Please give details of your complaint, including whether you have spoken to anybody at the school about it.

 What actions do you feel might resolve the problem at this stage?

+what actions as you reel might resolve the problem at this stage.

 Are you attaching any paperwork?
 If so, please give details.

-The you accoming any paper works it so, preuse give accounts.
+The few accounts, papers and the few accounts

 Signature:

+Jighatare.

 Date:

+Date.

 Official use

 Date acknowledgement sent:

-Date acknowledgement sent.

 By who:

+- y

 Complaint referred to:

 Date:

-Fleet Road Hampstead London NW3 2QT

-Tel: 020 7485 2028
+Fleet Road Hampstead London NW3 2QT Tel: 020 7485 2028 E-mail: admin@fleet.camden.sch.uk Headteacher: Don McGibbon

-E-mail: admin@fleet.camden.sch.uk

-Headteacher: Don McGibbon